tillchen/LeetCode_Solutions_Java/README.md

 ## About

-This repository contains my solutions for LeetCode problems in the sequence of [Best Practice Questions](https://yangshun.github.io/tech-interview-handbook/best-practice-questions/#!).
-The language used is mainly Java.
+This repository contains my solutions for LeetCode problems following [Best Practice Questions](https://yangshun.github.io/tech-interview-handbook/best-practice-questions/#!) and the top interview questions on LeetCode.
+The language used is Java.

 ## Problems